 Who do the layoffs impact?

-The board’s vote finalized the layoffs of 146 teachers and 133 other school support staff including classroom aides, school counselors and licensed practical nurses.
+The board’s vote finalized the layoffs of 146 teachers and 132 other school support staff including classroom aides, school counselors and licensed practical nurses.
+[Correction: An earlier version of this story gave a different number for total other school support staff impacted.]
 It also voted not to renew the contracts of 37 principals, assistant principals and deans, for budgetary reasons, which is effectively a layoff.

 The district is also cutting positions from its central office administration, bringing the total number of administrators who will lose their jobs up to 86.
 The board doesn’t have to vote on those jobs because they are considered “at will.”
 Around 45 or so other positions, like lunch aides, custodians and school secretaries, will make up the remaining layoffs, though the district is still working out the details with the unions that represent those workers.